jcincotta22/api-tickets/README.md

 An app where users search for events and receive search results from multiple websites selling the event.
 Developed with a full React.js front end, with a light Rails backend.
 API used are: seatgeek, Ticketmaster, and bandsintown.
 Some of the features include saved event searches and recommended events for users.
 Integrated Bootstrap, and Devise for user authentication.

+This project utilizes the following libraries and frameworks:
+  * React.js
+  * javascript
+  * AJAX
+  * Ruby on rails
+  * Bootstrap

 ## Setting up eventTrackr

 1. Clone: https://github.com/jcincotta22/api-tickets